Wamuza1/Credit_Risk_Analysis/README.md

-Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk
+# Use the SMOTEENN algorithm to Predict Credit Risk

 ### SMOTEENN Sampling
 Accuracy Score: 67.4%